 - A rare "good" use of this trope can be found in Orson Scott Card's How to Write Science Fiction and Fantasy.
 He posits that when considering one's own work, a writer must be able to believe that it is both the greatest work in the history of the written word and a terrible piece of garbage, simultaneously if possible.
 That way, one can believe the first while writing it, the second while editing it, the first again while submitting it for publication, and the second again if a rejection slip comes.

 - A frequent attribute of narcissists, sociopaths and other such personality types, particularly those involved in crime or deviancy.
 Its also the reason The Perry Mason Method is rarely effective in the real world- most criminals (or simply liars, bullies etc.), especially hardened criminals- rarely ever crack or confess to a crime even in the face of overwhelming evidence, refusing to admit any wrongdoing either because of delusions of their own infallibility or because total denial is how most innocent people would react and Believing Your Own Lies seems like a good way of avoiding jail or garnering sympathy.

 - Quite a lot of "common sense" beliefs contradict other "common sense" beliefs.
 Here are some examples.

 - Stereotypes too, as noted on their trope pages - All Women Are Lustful vs All Women Are Prudes would be just one example.
 It's safe to say that everyone does this to at least some extent.

 - Similarly, this is quite common anywhere strong opinions are found, such as politics, where people who embrace a particular principle on one issue will embrace the opposite principle on another.
+Sometimes it's the same issue with slightly different circumstances.
 No examples are needed.